allegroai/clearml-docs/docs/webapp/webapp_profile.md

 This feature is only supported by the **ClearML Enterprise Server**
 :::

-Enterprise users can insert configurations in HOCON or Json format into the vault.
-When the vault is enabled, configurations will be used by ClearML Agents and SDK running with the user's credentials, and will be merged into the agent configuration upon agent launch and / or code execution.
+Enterprise users can insert configurations in HOCON or Json format into the central configuration vault.
+When the vault is enabled, the inputted configurations will be used by ClearML Agents and the ClearML SDK running with the user's credentials.
+The configuration will be merged into the ClearML and ClearML Agent configurations upon code execution and / or agent launch.

 **To use the vault**:
 * Click **EDIT** or double click the vault box